mourique/firekit/README.md

 This is my boilerplate for KirbyCMS based on plainkit with everything i need for creating websites.
 You can learn more about Kirby at [getkirby.com](https://getkirby.com).

 What is added:
-- /assets folder with scripts.js and styles.css
+- 📁 /assets folder with scripts.js and styles.css
-- /partials for header and footer
+- 🗃️ /partials for header and footer
-- HTML Skeleton
+- 💀 HTML Skeleton
-- sticky footer css
+- 🦶 sticky footer css
-- webfont css
+- 🔠 webfont css
-- tachyons preloader
+- 🏃‍♀️tachyons preloader
-- conditional BASIC AUTH and https://www
+- 🔒 conditional BASIC AUTH and https://www

 ## Create a new Project ➕